eriktorbjorn/minizork1-beta-renovated/README.md

 * There is no indication if an object in your inventory provides light.

+* There is no indication that a pot of gold appears along with the rainbow.
+I had actually fixed this in an earlier version, but decided against it later.

+* It's probably possible to get more than the maximum score.
+The sword is regarded as a treasure as long as it's glowing, possibly to make it of interest to the thief.
+Since the Cyclops Room is now right next to the Living Room, you can put the glowing sword in the trophy case for an extra point.
+This does not happen in the full game.
+Even if the thief can be in the cellar below, the sword daemon doesn't see him because of how the downward exit is implemented.
+I also have my doubts about the whole egg and canary thing, but I haven't managed to exploit that myself.

 * I have made no effort to find and fix the more obscure bugs.
 For instance, you can still get rid of the troll by giving him to